White Paper

 Please be advised that this list is not exhaustive and a myriad of other technological triggers exist out there.

-So, we have identified a few of the most common triggers when interacting with technology – but what can we do to mitigate the impact other than abandon technology and stay in our dark, soundproofed rooms?
+We have identified a few of the most common triggers when interacting with technology, but what can we do to mitigate the impact other than abandon technology and stay in our dark, soundproofed rooms?
 Good news!
 There are quite a few ways to combat these triggers, internal and external to our devices.
-First, I want to take time to see what we can do on our devices that could help.
+Here’s what you can do on your devices that could help.

-1. Adjust your display settings: All of the major computer operating systems have built in features to adjust your display, and most external displays have options to do it in their menus.
-The first one that comes to mind is lowering screen brightness and adjusting contrast to a level that feels more comfortable for you.
-You can also reduce motion in the operating system, and eliminate window transparency, to keep things a bit more static on the screen.
-You can also change your resolution settings to minimize eye strain.
+• Adjust your display settings: All of the major computer operating systems have built in features to adjust your display, and most external displays have options to do it in their menus.
+Try lowering the screen brightness and adjusting contrast to a level that feels more comfortable for you.
+You can also reduce motion in the operating system and eliminate window transparency to keep things a bit more static on the screen.
+Changing your resolution settings to minimize eye strain may be helpful as well.

-3. Software: There are thousands of browser extensions out there that can minimize auto playing content or visually intensive web pages, thus limiting your exposure to potential triggers.
-This however is not a suitable alternative to having a fully accessible website however.
-(Looking at you developers!)
+• Software: There are thousands of browser extensions that can minimize auto playing content or visually intensive web pages, thus limiting your exposure to potential triggers.
+This however is not a suitable alternative to having a fully accessible website however (Looking at you developers!).

-4. Usage tracking: Most major operating systems now also feature screen time monitoring.
+• Usage Tracking: Most major operating systems now also feature screen time monitoring.
 You can use these features to get an idea of how much screen time is too much screen time, and set windows of time where certain apps can’t be used.

 Next on our list is external ways to minimize our triggers, be it behavioral or with the use of assistive technologies.
 There are some now that are commonly known, but I recently had the pleasure of attending the A11yPrinceton “Migraines and Digital Accessibility” meet-up, where John Jameson, the Digital Accessibility Developer at Princeton gave a wonderful talk about migraines and shared some great some great personal experiences and resources with the group, some of which i’ll be sharing in this article, in no particular order.

-2. Nerve stimulation: One item I’m seeing more frequently is a forehead worn nerve stimulation device.
+• Nerve Stimulation: One item I’m seeing more frequently is a forehead worn nerve stimulation device.
 These devices use electrical pulses to stimulate the trigeminal nerve in the forehead to reduce the occurrence and intensity of migraine attacks.

 Once again, this list of suggestions is not comprehensive, and I’d encourage you to reach out with any personal experiences or tools that you find useful.